CallMeAtomfried/singularity_v3/README.md

 ## Markov

 In the previous section I mentioned markov.
 If you know what it is, ok.
 If you dont, google is your friend.
-I wrote a Node Module for markov based text generation, it's probably not the usual approach, but it works decently fast.
+I wrote a Node Module for markov based text generation, it's probably not the usual approach, but it works decently fast*.
 You can find it [here](https://github.com/CallMeAtomfried/markov.js), it even works on its own.
 Basically what it does is constantly listen for messages.
 It adds these messages to a database.
 The messages are fully anonymised and the process which converts the message text into data that the module can use is non-reversible, meaning once there is a bunch of data in the database, it would be near impossible to reverse engineer more than a few words with absolute certainty.
 If you dont believe me, the bot comes preloaded with a bit of pretrained text.
 Go into `/markovdata/messages.js` and see for yourself.
 With a bit of effort you may be able to read the text, but that quickly changes once you unleash a bunch of users onto the bot.
 It should thus not violate TOS, there is however the setting `learn`
 By default it is set to false, meaning you need to actively opt in.
 The larger the dataset the more interesting and longer the results become.

+* Testing and timing came up with a speed of roughly 50,000 tokens per second on an AMD Ryzen 7 4700U and 4166MHz RAM, times on an i5 9400F were faster.
+  One token is either one word (A string of characters separated by spaces, eg "xnopyt") or one character, depending on whether or not its a word or letter based model.

 ## Games